-The structure makes it a versatile hardwood option for areas where humidity and temperature could be a concern — like over radiant heating systems.
-However, we still do not recommend installing engineered floors in laundries or bathrooms.
+The structure makes it a versatile hardwood option for areas where humidity and temperature could be a concern — like basements — or over concrete slab or radiant heating systems.
+However, we still do not recommend installing engineered floors in laundry rooms or bathrooms.

 Scratch and dent resistance differs among wood species.

-With engineered hardwood floors, you have the option to create upscale and on-trend looks with wide and mixed-width planks, up to 183cm.
+With engineered hardwood floors, you have the option to create upscale and on-trend looks with wide and mixed-width planks, up to 7 1/2”.

 Wide-width flooring showcases the wood grain’s natural beauty and can make expansive rooms feel cozier.
-Mixed-width designs are reminiscent of early-Colonial craftsmanship, a style that’s having a modern resurgence
+Mixed-width designs are reminiscent of early-American craftsmanship, a style that’s having a modern resurgence.

-Engineered hardwood flooring installation can be done in two different ways: Lock and Fold or Tongue and Groove with Glue application.
+Engineered hardwood flooring installation can be done in three different ways: staple, glue or float.
 Some products offer a choice of installation methods.

-Engineered flooring using a floating floor method is considered DIY-friendly because it requires little or no glue, staples or nails and allows for easy installation over a dry and even subfloor.
+Engineered flooring using a floating floor method is considered DIY-friendly because it requires little glue, no staples or nails and allows for easy installation over a dry and even subfloor.

 Read more about engineered hardwood installation.